Last Updated on September 14, 2023 by Aaron

-Most of the time, you can simply avoid eating the moldy part of the gorgonzola by cutting off at least 1-inch around the spot.
+Most of the time however, you can simply avoid eating the moldy part of the gorgonzola by cutting off at least 1-inch around the affected spot.

 For soft runny cheeses like brie and camembert, if you see some unnatural mold growing on it like the image above, toss it, and never try to salvage them.
 Likewise for cream cheese spoilage.

-If you store your gorgonzola properly in the fridge, it can last for a couple of good weeks.
+If you store your gorgonzola properly in the fridge, it can usually last for a couple of good weeks.

 Past Expiration Date